cloudflare/cloudflare-docs/products/stream/src/content/getting-started/simple-uploads.md

----
-title: "Simple uploads"
-weight: 4
----
+# Simple uploads

-### Uploading without tus protocol
+## Uploading without tus protocol

 For most users, [tus protocol](https://tus.io) is the recommended method for uploading content to Cloudflare Stream.
 You can follow our guides to upload through [the dashboard](/stream/getting-started/uploading-cloudflare-dashboard), with [Golang](/stream/getting-started/uploading-golang), or with the [command line](/stream/getting-started/uploading-command-line).
 Most popular programming languages have tus client [implementations](https://tus.io/implementations.html).